 PPE and Cleaning

 As a workshop that has always supplied volunteers with high quality protective gloves, aprons and eye glasses where appropriate, mandating their use through policy, we are proactive with safety measures for handling and risk management.
 Having chosen to use the 100% ecological brand Green Oil at the outset for primary aerosol lubricants, chain oils and degreasers, we have also minimised risk further for mechanics by careful selection of our other chemical products.
-We have tripled the amount of Isopropyl Alcohol we are using, largely for surface sanitisation, and since late summer 2020, use Zoono, the same antimicrobial surface sanitiser used by TFL and Network Rail, further reducing risk.
+We have tripled the amount of Isopropyl Alcohol we are using, largely for broad surface sanitisation, and since late summer 2020, we use Zoono, the same antimicrobial surface sanitiser used by TFL and Network Rail, for key areas of contact, further reducing risk.
 We have always had strict policies of cleaning workbenches after every shift and cleaning and inspecting tools after every use.
-This is reinforced through signed policy agreements and our ‘best practise’ habits have proven invaluable during this time as safety is second nature.
-Doors and contact points are also now cleaned regularly.
+This is reinforced through signed policy agreements and our ‘best practise’ habits have proven invaluable during this time.

 From the outset, our workshop has been equipped with antibacterial handwashing foam and we provide our own supply of handwashing liquid soap for volunteers.
 We require that hands are washed before and after every shift and as usual, that gloves are worn at all times wherever practicable and replaced if torn or damaged.